An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Abstract

 \section{Abstract}

-The Cahn--Hilliard equation is a widely used model that describes amongst others phase separation processes of binary mixtures or two-phase-flows.
+The Cahn--Hilliard equation is a widely used model that describes amongst others phase separation processes of binary mixtures or two-phase flows.
 In the recent years, different types of boundary conditions for the Cahn--Hilliard equation were proposed and analyzed.
-In this publication, we are concerned with the numerical treatment of a recent model which introduces an additional Cahn--Hilliard type equation on the boundary as closure for the Cahn--Hilliard equation [C. Liu, H. Wu, Arch.
+In this publication, we are concerned with the numerical treatment of a recent model which introduces an additional Cahn--Hilliard type equation on the boundary as closure for the Cahn--Hilliard equation in the domain [C. Liu, H. Wu, Arch.
 Ration.
 Mech.
 An., 2019].
 By identifying a mapping between the phase-field parameter and the chemical potential inside of the domain, we are able to postulate an efficient, unconditionally energy stable finite element scheme.
-Furthermore, we establish the convergence of discrete solutions towards suitable weak solutions of the original model, which serves also as an additional pathway to establish existence of weak solutions.
+Furthermore, we establish the convergence of discrete solutions towards suitable weak solutions of the original model.
+This serves also as an additional pathway to establish existence of weak solutions.
+Furthermore, we present simulations underlining the practicality of the proposed scheme and investigate its experimental order of convergence.

 \keywords{Cahn--Hilliard, dynamic boundary conditions, finite elements, convergence} \subjclass[2010]{35Q35, 35G31, 65M60, 65M12} \selectlanguage{english}